Hydrospheredata/hydro-serving/docs/src/main/tut/getting-started.md

     - "model.h5"
 ```

 `contract.prototxt` describes the data, that will be feed to the model.
+For more information, follow this link.

 ```
 signatures {